Demo & Examples

 explanation.md Topology: 2 routers, 2 LANs, 1 WAN link • R1 (2911) at position (200, 150) - Gig0/0 → SW1 — LAN gateway 192.168.1.1/24 - Gig0/1 → R2 — WAN 10.0.0.1/30 • R2 (2911) at position (500, 150) - Gig0/0 → SW2 — LAN gateway 192.168.2.1/24 - Gig0/1 → R1 — WAN 10.0.0.2/30 DHCP enabled on both LANs.
 OSPF area 0 on all router interfaces.

-Clone the repo, start the server, and use any of these prompts.
+Install the server, connect your MCP client, and use any of these prompts.